Wednesday, November 6, 2024

 america is ugly

 You will please forgive me.
-I am trying to put words to what has just transpire, to make sense of the unfathomable, and I am not sure what is coming out is what really needs to be said, at least by me.
+I am trying to put words to what has just transpired, to make sense of the unfathomable, and I am not sure what is coming out is what really needs to be said, at least by me.

 When I was a child, one of the defining moments of the time was the "I Have a Dream" speech on the Mall in Washington.
 On that day, August 28, 1963, Martin Luther King, Jr. gave a soaring, speech seeking to inspire the better angels in all of us.
 I was in the crowd that day, although I was only five going on six years old.
 Mom and Dad had driven my brothers and I along with a caravan of inner city folks to Washington for the march and the moment.
 Although I have very little actual memory of the day, it was a defining moment in my life and for people of my generation.
 It set us on the path of decency and respect for all.